Tabindex: it rarely pays to be positive

 </script>

-Again, what is the benefit of using a positive tabindex
+What is the benefit of using a positive tabindex

 here, rather than appending the buttons in the correct document order?
 Really none outside of showing that the primary document’s tab order doesn’t get negatively affected by positive tabindex